"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 This could happen due to so many factors.

 Maybe you’re not getting the marketing result you’d hope for.
-Maybe the money is not forthcoming as you’d expected or the lack of website traffic, etc.
+Perhaps the money is not forthcoming as you’d expected or the lack of website traffic, etc.

 How to Blog Consistently…

-If everything you’ve been told to try in order to re-energize your blogging consistency fails, the “why” won’t fail you.
+If everything you’ve been told to try to re-energize your blogging consistency fails, the “why” won’t fail you.

 - Why are you into blogging?